min2ha/ukwa-site/content/target/42286/index.en.md

   "subject": "Sport: Football"
 }

-# Wales Online: Wales' Euro 2016 tactics revealed and dissected: Chris Coleman's fascinating insight into the secrets that drove team to France

 In his own words, Coleman gives a brilliant game-by-game breakdown of the tactics deployed to get the best from Gareth Bale and fire Wales to Euro 2016.